 What we do

 The Trust runs Fellowship Programmes, targeting countries of the former Soviet Union and the Middle East & Gulf.
-In Spring 2017, we will a launch new Fellowship Programme for Russia, the Caucasus and Wider Europe - applications for this programme are now open.
-In 2018 we will launch our Central Asia programme.
+In Spring 2017, we will a launch new Fellowship Programme for Russia, the Caucasus and Wider Europe.
+Later in the year we will launch our Central Asia programme.